Thomas-Selin/Machine-Learning-Based-Anomaly-Detector/README.md

 3. The model will work best if it is trained on normal data.
 If the training data contains a lot of anomalous data, the model will learn that as normal behaviour and will not be able to detect similiar anomalies.
 So either pause the service or adjust the training data timerange to a time when you know the system was working well.
 Future plans for this project includes adding logic that automatically pauses training if too many anomalies are present in the training data.
 4. Setting ``DOWNLOAD`` env. variable to ``false`` will skip downloading (and combining) Splunk and Prometheus data.
 This can be benificial if you are developing or testing other parts than the downloading/combining logic and already have downloaded the data once.
 This way you can save some time.
 There is a prepared launch config (in ``.vscode/launch.json``) called ``Use already downloaded data (standard)`` that can be used in VSCode.
 Other launch configs are also available for using sampling or a subset of the data.
 5. While developing and as default, the model training is configured to only train for a low number of epochs.
 To create a better fitted model, increase `MAX_EPOCHS` in `constans.py` to a higher number, for example `100`.
 This will ensure the models will be trainend until a loss platue is reached.
-6. To run tests, start MLflow by running `mlflow server`, then run the terminal command `pytest` from the repo root folder.
+6. To run tests, start MLflow by running `poetry run mlflow server`, then run the terminal command `poetry run pytest` from the repo root folder.
 7. After the service has analysed a timerange for any anomalies, a graph is created in the `output` folder for each microservice set that shows which service had the most unusual/anomalous behaviour.
 See below examples.

 <table>